neondatabase/psql-describe/README.md

 To make the tests work on your machine, you'll need to create a test database (see below) and update the DB connection strings in the `test` command in `package.json`.

-To match output, psql should be compiled from Postgres commit `7f3b41ce48a58f090da94dbcc737483c217ce9c3`.

 ### Database